jliszka/jliszka.github.com/_drafts/effective-peer-reviews.md

 ---
 {% include JB/setup %}

-Peer reviews take a ton of time to do well, and every tech company does them.
-Everyone understands how important they are — only your peers really know what it's like to work with you, and they have the most insightful, nuanced and helpful suggestions for improvement — but everyone I know hates writing them.
-The problem is that good feedback takes a really long time to write, sometimes on the order of 4 or 5 hours for a single peer review.
+Peer reviews are the most effective kind of feedback — only your peers really know what it's like to work with you, and they have the most insightful, nuanced and helpful suggestions for improvement.
+Almost every tech company I can think of does them as part of their annual review process.
+The problem is that everyone hates writing them, because decent feedback takes a really long time to write, sometimes on the order of 4 or 5 hours for a single peer review.

 I'd like to solve this problem.
-You'd think that there's a natural trade-off between quality and time spent — but you'd be overlooking an important point: the only thing that makes writing peer reviews difficult is: writing itself.
+Most people think that there's a natural, unavoidable relationship between quality and time spent.
+But that overlooks an important point — the only thing that makes writing peer reviews difficult is: writing itself.

 ### The interview method

-Here are 5 easy steps to collecting effective, insightful, critical, honest peer review feedback in about an hour:
+Here are 5 easy steps to collecting insightful, critical, honest peer review feedback, in about an hour:

 1. **Schedule a meeting.** The manager conducting the review sets up a 30 minute 1-on-1 meeting with the peer reviewer.
 _Time: 30 seconds_.